Solar Strips

 Q. Can I slow the flow to increase the temperature gain?

 A. No, this is a common misconception.
-Slowing the water flow dramatically may result in a warmer outlet, but will also result less harvested energy overall as collectors are being made to work at a higher temperature and hence a lower efficiency point.
+Slowing the water flow dramatically may result in a warmer outlet, but will also results in less harvested energy overall as collectors are being made to work at a higher temperature and hence a lower efficiency point.
 Faster flow rates better strip the heat from the tubes (up to a point of diminishing benefit); max flow rate for 25m loop lengths is 5L/min/m².
 Oversizing flow rates beyond 5L/min/m² is only possible if you double the number of manifolds and use 12.5m loops lengths, as this will significantly drop the pressure loss across the array allowing for greater flow up to 10L/min/m².
 This will increase the thermal efficiency of the collectors by ~5% at the expense of more electrical usage.
 On the other hand, we promote the "eco-flow" concept of decreasing flow rate to save on electricity at the expense of a slight collector loss which can be made up by increasing the collector area.
 If you're interested in this kind of system, we have produced an interactive online calculator that simulates flow rates and their impact on collector efficiencies and electrical savings.